Table of Contents[Hide][Show]

 12. Indianapolis Museum of Art

-While the museum itself is no longer free, its 100 Acres: Art and Nature Park at Newfields still is.
+While the museum itself is no longer free, its Virginia B. Fairbanks Art and Nature Park at Newfields still is.
 Pack a picnic and let the kids run while you enjoy the scenery and large-scale quirky art installments.
 Funky Bones is probably the most famous piece inside the Park.
 It was featured in the New York Times Bestseller, The Fault in Our Stars, which was later turned into a movie.

 Read More: We’ve got a list of fun free things to do in all 50 states.